chrisgrieser/nvim-scissors/README.md

 variables](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_variables).

 > [!TIP]
-> If you frequently create new snippets, you may also use the command
+> If you frequently create new snippets, you can also use the command
 > `:ScissorsCreateSnippetsForSnippetVars` to create snippets for the VSCode
-> snippet variables in the `nvim-scissors` popup window.
-For example, typing
+> snippet variables in the `nvim-scissors` popup window (i.e., snippets for
+> creating snippets).
+For example, typing `filen` will then trigger a
-> `filen` then triggers a suggestion for `$TM_FILENAME`.
+> suggestion for `$TM_FILENAME`.

 <!-- LTeX: enabled=false -->
 ### friendly-snippets